sagnikbanerjee15/Finder/README.md

 ### Preparing the genome index

 `finder` uses `STAR` and `OLego` for aligning and `PsiCLASS` for assembling.
 Users have the choice of generating the genome index and providing it to `finder` or allowing `finder` to generate the index.
 For some organisms with large genomes, `STAR` might require more memory.
-Hence users might be forced to transfer the STAR genome index generated in a computer that permits the usage of a large enough memory for index generation.
+Hence users might be forced to transfer the STAR genome index generation to a computer that permits the usage of a large enough memory.
 Download the *Arabidopsis thaliana* genome using the following command:

 ```bash
 cd example